Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

-\textit{\textbf{Ellipsoidal Variability.}} Given the mass-transfer interaction in \nast, the stars and/or a circumstellar disk may be tidally distorted and exhibit ellipsoidal variability as the system reveals different cross-sections throughout its nearly edge-on orbit (e.g., \citealt{Morris1993}).
+Given the interpretation of binary mass transfer in \nast~\citep{Mauerhan2015}, the stars and/or a circumstellar disk may be tidally distorted and exhibit ellipsoidal variability as the system reveals different cross-sections throughout its nearly edge-on orbit (e.g., \citealt{Morris1993}).
 Such variations may naturally reproduce some of the wavelength-dependent amplitudes of the light curve owing to temperature gradients along the surface of the elongated star or disk.

-It is important to note that if the \nast~light curve was modulated by ellipsoidal variability, its orbital period would be twice that of the period derived from the sinusoidal model, since two consecutive brightness peaks would correspond to the two phases of quadrature in a full orbit.
+It is important to note that if the \nast~light curve was modulated by ellipsoidal variability throughout a binary orbit, its orbital period would be twice that of the period derived from the sinusoidal model because two consecutive brightness peaks would correspond to the two phases of quadrature in a full orbit.
 Tidally elongated stars in such a wide orbital configuration would therefore have to exhibit large radii.
-Assuming a $2\times300=600$~d orbital period, a combined stellar mass range of 20--100~M$_\odot$, and a binary mass ratio of 0.25--4.0, the radius of the tidally distorted star would have to approach its Roche-lobe radius of 220--700~R$_\odot$ \citep{Eggleton1983}.
-The tidally distorted star would therefore have to possess a radius consistent with that of a supergiant.
+Assuming a $2\times310=620$~d orbital period, a combined stellar mass range of 20--100~M$_\odot$, and a binary mass ratio of 0.25--4.0, the radius of the tidally distorted star would have to approach its Roche-lobe radius of 220--710~R$_\odot$ \citep{Eggleton1983}.
+In this scenario, the tidally distorted star should therefore possess a radius consistent with that of a supergiant.